Maine moose county

 Maine moose are not always easy to see when you visit Maine.
 The state of Maine is synonymous with wildlife, particularly the moose.
-With the moose population in Maine at over 60,000, it’s no secret that people flock to Maine to see one of these gentle creatures.
+With the moose population in Maine, according to the Maine government, exceeding 60,000, it’s no secret that people flock to Maine to see one of these gentle creatures.

-In this guide, we’ll take you through everything you need to know to increase your chances of glimpsing a moose in Maine as we’ve lived here for over 5 years.
-We used to come up with snowmobiling for many years prior but didn’t see as many of them.
+In this guide, we’ll take you through everything you need to know to increase your chances of glimpsing a moose in Maine, as we’ve lived here for over 5 years.

 The first thing you need to know about spotting a moose in Maine is that certain times of the year are better than others.
-Your best bet is between May and early October during the summer and early fall months.
+Your best bet is between May and early October, during the summer and early fall.

 During this time, moose are found grazing in boggy areas or near water sources, such as streams or lakes.
-However, they may be roaming the roadside, and coming out of nowhere and hit your vehicle.
-It has happened to us twice in the past 5 years here.
+However, they may be roaming the roadside and come out of nowhere, hitting your vehicle.
+It has happened to us here twice in the past 6 years.

 I caught this moose on video the other day while traveling.
-It was hard to get a good shot with the angle with the sun but it was around 9 am.
+It was hard to get a good shot with the angle of the sun, but it was around 9 am.

 Mating Season

-The antlers help show their dominance and protect their eyes when competing for a mate.
-They will also splash their antlers with urine, a scent that entices cows to breed as well.
+The antlers help demonstrate their dominance and protect their eyes during competition for a mate.
+They will also splash their antlers with urine, a scent that entices cows to breed.

 After the mating season, bulls shed their antlers in early winter to conserve energy during the cold weather.
 But in spring, the process starts again as antler bone begins to grow under a velvety skin covering.